A Likely Geometry of Generative Models: Experimental details

-The interpolation for ControlNet and Riemannian diffusion models have been computed on a GPU for at most 24 hours with a maximum memory of $20$ GB.
+The interpolation for ControlNet, runtime tables, and benchmarks have been computed on a GPU for at most 24 hours with a maximum memory of $20$ GB.
 The $GPU$ consists of $4$ nodes on a \textit{Tesla V100}.